-Stirling Castle - one of the most important historical sites in Scotland, Stirling Castle was once a favoured residence of the Stewart kings and queens.
-Meet characters from the 16th century court and admire the amazing views from the castle ramparts across the city to the Trossachs and the Ochil Hills.
-T: 0131 668 8831 E: trade@hes.scot www.historicenvironment.scot
+STIRLING CASTLE - One of the most important historical sites in Scotland, Stirling Castle was once a favoured residence of the Stewart kings and queens.
+Meet characters from the 16th century court and admire the amazing views from the Castle ramparts across the city to the Trossachs and the Ochil Hills.

-National Wallace Monument - a distinctive Stirling landmark, the Monument commemorates the life and legacy of Scotland's national hero Sir William Wallace, celebrated by the Oscar-winning movie Braveheart.
+NATIONAL WALLACE MONUMENT - A distinctive Stirling landmark, the Monument commemorates the life and legacy of Scotland's national hero Sir William Wallace, celebrated by the Oscar-winning movie Braveheart.
 Learn about his fight for Scotland's freedom, see his famous broadsword and admire the stunning panoramic views from the crown.
-T: 01786 472140